 Below are basic guidelines for those wishing to earn their counseling certification in Virginia.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the Virginia counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the Virginia counseling licensure process.
 However, it is wise to contact the Virginia Board of Counseling at (804) 376-4610 to make sure you are on the right track.

 Becoming a successful Virginia counselor requires two basic virtues, sincere caring and discipline.
 While sincere interest in another's welfare requires years of maturity and the ability to empathize, you are already showing great amounts of discipline by researching Virginia counseling certification requirements.

 Virginia counseling licensure requires that all applicants possess a minimum of a master's level of education.
 The next step for you is to begin acquiring a college education.

 You can either begin by enrolling in an associate's degree program or enroll immediately in a four year bachelor's degree program.

 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 After the completion of your bachelor's degree, consider how you would like to begin specializing as you research master's or doctoral programs in counseling or psychology fields.
 Virginia counseling certification requires all applicants possess a minimum of a master's level of education.
 To acquire the mandatory educational qualifications request information from schools offering counseling programs in Virginia.

 Make sure the schools you contact provide the appropriate experience requirements for Virginia counseling licensure.
 Information regarding supervision requirements can be found on the following Virginia Board of Counseling webpage.